newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 ## So, Marie took a more social road and you planned a more technical future?

-The idea behind the master was that it didn't matter what kind of background you had.
+The idea behind the Master was that it didn't matter what kind of background you had.
 You could add and use your own expertise in all the classes.
 We learned a lot about creative ways to do research and at the same time, our technological abilities got updated.
 There was something there for everyone.

 ## What is the difference between the two of you when it comes to doing research?